 For example, plaintiffs object to the ultrasound requirement because providers may "use other methods of determining pregnancy and gestational age" and because there is no need for a second ultrasound if one has already been performed in a different setting.
 See Compl. ¶¶ 205-07.
-Plaintiffs make a strong case that the ultrasound requirement may be unnecessary and demeaning.
-But plaintiffs have not alleged facts showing that the ultrasound requirement presents a substantial obstacle to women seeking an abortion within the meaning of current Supreme Court doctrine.
+Plaintiffs make no showing that the ultrasound requirement presents a substantial obstacle to women seeking an abortion within the meaning of current Supreme Court doctrine.
 See Whole Woman's Health, 136 S. Ct. at 2309 (stating the constitutional standard).

-To the contrary, the same requirements alleged by plaintiffs to be burdensome have already been considered and found permissible by the Supreme Court.
+The same requirements alleged by plaintiffs to be burdensome have already been considered and found permissible by the Supreme Court.
 In particular, the Court has stated that the Constitution permits States to enact abortion regulations that "limit a physician's discretion."
 Casey, 505 U.S. at 886.
-So, even if (as seems plausible) Section 18.2-76 prevents providers "from exercising their individual professional judgment and clinical expertise in determining the best approach for their patient," Compl. ¶ 205, that allegation is insufficient to state a constitutional violation under current doctrine.
+Assuming, arguendo, it might be alleged that Section 18.2-76 could potentially prevent providers "from exercising their individual professional judgment and clinical expertise in determining the best approach for their patient," Compl. ¶ 205, that allegation is insufficient to state a constitutional violation under current doctrine.
 Casey, 505 U.S. at 886.
 Casey similarly reaffirmed that "the Constitution gives the States broad latitude to decide that particular functions may be performed only by licensed professionals, even if an objective assessment might suggest that those same tasks could be performed by others."
 Id. at 885; accord Greenville Women's Clinic v.
 Bryant, 222 F.3d 157, 173 (4th Cir.
 2000) ("The rationality of distinguishing between abortion services and other medical services when regulating physicians or women's healthcare has long been acknowledged by Supreme Court precedent.").
-For that reason, the burdens plaintiffs identify with respect to the requirement that the ultrasound must be performed by "a professional working under the supervision of a physician licensed in Virginia" also fail to constitute an unconstitutional burden under current doctrine.
+For that reason, the burdens plaintiffs identify with respect to the requirement that the ultrasound must be performed by "a professional working under the supervision of a physician licensed in Virginia" also fail to articulate an unconstitutional burden.
 Compl. ¶ 207.